 - Coordinate bilateral initiatives to advance CCS development in developing countries, particularly to ensure delivery of Phase II of the EU-China Near Zero Emissions Coal project

-MINISTRY OF PETROLEUM AND ENERGY OF THE KINGDOM OF NORWAY FOR THE
+MINISTRY OF PETROLEUM AND ENERGY OF THE KINGDOM OF NORWAY

 DEPARTMENT OF ENERGY AND CLIMATE CHANGE OF THE UNITED KINGDOM OF GREAT BRITAIN AND NORTHERN IRELAND